pavelkucera/pavelkucera.github.io/_posts/2020-10-30-caching-executing-promises.md

 ```

 Although `cacheExpensiveOperation` caches the result of `expensiveOperation`, the cache mechanism won't be employed till after `cacheExpensiveOperation` returns for the first time.
-So if we trigger `cacheExpensiveOperation` multiple times at once and do not wait for the result, we trigger `expensiveOperation` multiple times as well.
+If we trigger `cacheExpensiveOperation` multiple times at once and do not wait for the result, we trigger `expensiveOperation` multiple times as well.
 As in the following snippet:

 <label for="mn-definitionImprovements" class="margin-toggle">&#8853;</label>
 <input type="checkbox" id="mn-definitionImprovements" class="margin-toggle"/>